Skip to Main Content

 Evaluating journal articles - Peer reviewed, academic, scholarly?

 Peer review can be a lengthy process, so peer reviewed commentary on current events may be difficult to locate.
-Note that there are many quite scholarly or academic journals and conferences that are not peer reviewed.
+Note that there are many high-quality scholarly/academic resources that are not peer-reviewed.

-The record of someone who not only was there but was directly involved.
-These could be, for example, letters, court documents, manuscripts, patents, etc. An account from the frontline of a field of endeavour could be a valuable resource (e.g. paper by company CEO, journalist on the ground in a war zone) but may not qualify as a scholarly resource.
-You may need to check with your lecturer to establish whether primary sources are acceptable.
+A first-hand account from someone who was directly involved.
+These could be, for example, letters, diaries, court documents, manuscripts, patents, etc. but these may not qualify as a scholarly resource.
+Check with your lecturer whether primary sources are acceptable.

 Literature that meets these criteria is often academic: